digipres/courses/README.md

-# courses
+# Tutorials
-An experiment with Killercoda courses
+An experiment with Killercoda as a way to deliver interactive technical tutorials